BeerB34r/BeerB34r/README.md

 ![banner](assets/banner.gif)
 ## resident goblin
-hi, i am currently attending [Codam](https://www.codam.nl/en), part of the [42 network](https://www.42.fr), where i am writing a bunch of c and sh, with c++ on the horizon if you think i'd fit in at your company, i am open to employment ;)
+hi, i am currently attending [Codam](https://www.codam.nl/en), part of the [42 network](https://www.42.fr), where i am writing a bunch of c and sh, with some c++ sprinkled in if you think i'd fit in at your company, i am open to employment ;)

 ### stuff im doing